History

 Architecture

-St. Thomas of Canterbury chapel was placed at the peripheral wall.
-Its original layout was two-storey and half a bay longer than the current one.
-The lower floor had a height of 3,5 meters and a three-bay vault.
-Perhaps it was originally a burial chamber, above which there was a proper chapel with an extremely bright and clean architectural form.
-The gallery was built into the western bay of the upper storey, and the internal facades were very rich and sophisticated.
-The network of divisions was marked by the rib – canopy system of vaults supported on the ancillary columns, flowing down to the very floor, following the classic French cathedrals.
-The stone capitals were decorated with leaves of many plants, one can recognize the leaves of oak, maple, ivy and grapevine, and even marguerites.
-Type of cornice ran around the walls in the middle of the walls heights, made of connecting window sills, which filled the entire second storey of the upper part of the chapel with the exception of the matroneum.
-Under the cornice ran a series of arcaded niches, performing the function of sedilies, divided into segments of three.
-In the thickness of each of the shorter walls, there were staircases, from which the eastern one provided a connection between the floors, and the western one led to the matroneum.
-The only, atypically placed entrance to the chapel, led from the second floor to the porch on the defensive walls.
+The proper chapel with an extremely clear architectural form was located on the first floor.
+A gallery was built into the western bay of the upper storey, and the internal facades were sophisticated.
+The network of divisions was marked by a canopy system of vaults supported by wall-shafts, flowing down to the floor, following the example of classic French cathedrals.
+The model Gothic structure was only somewhat blurred by the peculiarly high and heavy abacuses placed on the capitals of the shafts.
+The stone heads were decorated with bas-reliefs of many plants, including oak, maple, ivy and vine leaves, and even daisies.
+A kind of cornice ran around the walls halfway up, made of connecting sills of the window, which filled the entire second floor of the upper part of the chapel, except for the gallery.
+The windows were filled with high-quality tracery with moulding arranged on two planes, mainly using trefoil motifs.
+Under the cornice, and about half a meter above the floor, ran a series of niches, acting as sedilia, divided into segments of three trefoil finials each.
+In the eastern bay, it were created slightly lower and set higher against the raised floor, which, apart from the arrangement of the vault, was a way of distinguishing the altar part of the chapel.
+There were staircases in the thickness of each of the shorter walls.
+The eastern one provided a connection between the floors, and the western one led to the gallery.
+The only, unusually placed entrance to the chapel led from the second floor to the walk of the defensive wall.

 Current state